Cloudiiink/pyw90/README.md

   --pid PID    PID to terminate.
 ```

-In `input` mode, program will generate the configuration file `auto_w90_input.yaml` in foloar `--path` which contains the all necessary message for running `Wannier90`.
-Some the parameters is deplicated with other menu, we also add `--config` argument in other menus to directly get information from configuration.
+If the code is executed with the `input` mode, it will generate the configuration file `auto_w90_input.yaml` in the directory specified by the `--path` option.
+This file contains all the necessary inputs for `Wannier90` to function properly, including the initial dis energy window in `Wannier90`, minimization parameters, running and display settings.
+Since other menus share same parameters in config file, and the `--config` option has been added to other menus so that data can be extracted directly from the file.

-`run` mode offers two method to automated run `Wannier90` job: via SLURM job system or direct run.
+In `run` mode, the `Wannier90` task can be executed automatically using the SLURM job system or by running the job locally.
 The quality of `Wannier90` result is evaulated from

 $$
 \Delta=\frac{1}{C} \frac{1}{N_{\mathbf{k}}} \sum_{i=1}^{M} \sum_{\mathbf{k}}\left|\varepsilon_{i, \mathbf{k}}^{\mathrm{DFT}}-\varepsilon_{i, \mathbf{k}}^{\mathrm{TB}}\right|{\color{red} f\left(\varepsilon_{i, \mathbf{k}}^{\mathrm{DFT}}\right)}.